 Start the cameras before the lesson.
 Authentically start once means you cannot go back.
 Events that happen before the official start of the lesson — how a teacher enters, how students settle, how the first few minutes of a lesson are framed — can be analytically relevant.
 And any technical problems that surface before teaching begins can still be fixed.
 Footage filmed before the lesson is easy to cut in post; lost footage from the opening of a lesson is gone.

 The camera operator’s job is to be boring.
 The manual is explicit that operators should neither engage with the lesson content nor conspicuously attend to the equipment.
-A relaxed posture, eyes on the monitor, not reacting to what is happening in the room — this is the technique that allows pupils and teachers to stop registering the cameras, which typically happens within the first few minutes if operators are not drawing attention to themselves.
+A relaxed posture, eyes on the monitor, not reacting to what is happening in the room — is intended to reduce operator reactivity.
+It does not make the camera unobtrusive or establish that participants stop registering it after a fixed time.

 Use a clapper.
 When running multiple cameras or separate audio recorders, a handclap or clapperboard after all devices are rolling gives you a synchronisation point for later editing.
 This is known to everyone who has ever synchronised footage, but it is the kind of thing that is easy to forget in the scramble of setting up during a ten-minute break.